 Holdings in Securities Exchanges.
 Client accounts may hold positions in the securities of exchanges or companies that operate or have significant investments in market centers.
 These holdings bear no influence on our decisions to direct orders to brokers, exchanges or markets centers.

 Liquidity Rebates.
 Both affiliated and unaffiliated brokers may earn liquidity rebates when placing orders in certain Market Centers while trading on behalf of AB.

 Brokers are chosen based on our policy of seeking best execution, which is determined by several quantitative and qualitative factors.
-It is against AB's policy to take into consideration the broker's potential to earn Electronic Communication Network ("ECN") liquidity rebates when deciding whether to choose a particular full service broker.
+It is against AB's policy to take into consideration the broker's potential to earn liquidity rebates when deciding whether to choose a particular broker.